leban-a/Python---BODMAS-Calculator-/ReadMe.txt

 Todo:
-Tape Functionality
+Implement Keyboard Input
 Refactor GUI
 Comment GUI

 Update:

-The GUI has been implemented with memory functionality:
+The GUI has been implemented with tape functionality:

+TAPE - will open a new window which displays previous calculations,

 M - will display a box with stored operations and the result: